nautechsystems/nautilus_trader/docs/concepts/data.md

 3. DataWrangler further processes the `pd.DataFrame` to generate a list of Nautilus objects
 4. The Nautilus `list[Data]` is the output of the data loading process

+This diagram illustrates how raw data is transformed into Nautilus data structures.
 ```
   ┌──────────┐    ┌──────────────────────┐                  ┌──────────────────────┐
   │          │    │                      │                  │                      │